hetekce/mflow/3_mlflow_models/development_setup/README.md

 export MLFLOW_TRACKING_URI=http://127.0.0.1:5000
 ```

-4. Once the model is logged and the uri is exported, we can serve it to use it as an api:
+4. Once the model is logged and the mlflow tracking uri is exported, we can serve it to use it as an api:

 ```sh
 # The command below will be printed after you successfully run the log_model.py. run_id will be catched automatically.